Photon-Data/photon-hdf5/docs/phdata.rst

-    In the unusual case where detectors in a single spot do not share the same settings, then ``nanotimes_specs`` should be omitted and the data exclusively stored in the equivalent fields in ``/setup/detectors/`` where per-detector settings can be stored, but this will break backwards compatibility with <0.5
+    In the unusual case where detectors in a single spot do not share the same settings, then ``nanotimes_specs`` should be omitted and the data exclusively stored in the equivalent fields in ``/setup/detectors/`` where per-detector settings can be stored.
+Doing so will mean readers of <v0.5 will not be able to read the file.

 Finally, if the data come from a simulation, ``/photon_data/`` may contain: